NPStraight2ThePoint/Simply-Wall-St-API-Workflow/README.md

 # Simply-Wall-St-API-Workflow

-This repository demonstrates the creation of a data pipeline that retrieves financial data from the **Simply Wall St API**, processes, cleans, and stores the data in a PostgreSQL database.
+This repository demonstrates the creation of a data pipeline that retrieves financial data from the **Simply Wall St API**, processes, cleans and stores the data in a PostgreSQL database.
 The pipeline showcases an end-to-end workflow that integrates data acquisition, transformation, and application of stock attribution analysis.

 The project is built using:
 - **Python**